qmk/qmk_firmware/docs/feature_rgb_matrix.md

 ## Flags :id=flags

+The flags can be used to control what LEDs are used for some effects, as well as to determine if they're used for animations at all.
+And the flag is a bitmask, so the LED can be multiple LED types, at once (not typical, though).

 |Define                      |Value |Description                                      |
 |----------------------------|------|-------------------------------------------------|
 |`HAS_FLAGS(bits, flags)`    |*n/a* |Evaluates to `true` if `bits` has all `flags` set|